MicPec/2048/readme.md

 ```bash
 python ./2048stats.py -p mcs
 ```
-Default game count is set to 10, but you can change it by passing `-i` argument.
+Default game speed is set to 10, but you can change it by passing `-i` argument.

 Have fun ;)